PanasonicSolar panelsCanadian Solar

 There are new types of solar panels that are currently being developed and in the future they might replace those that are more common now.
 Right now they are either not ready or too expensive for residential use to even take them into consideration.

 Every model of solar panel undergoes testing before going on market.
 Apart from tests on efficiency, engineers check on how panels are made to endure extreme conditions.
-For example, panels should remain undamaged under hail at a speed from 20 to 30 m/s.

-Also manufacturers look at how panels perform at high temperatures.
-In Standard Test Conditions performance of solar panels is measured at 77 degrees Fahrenheit (this is the temperature of a cell).
-When it gets hotter, panels start to gradually lose their efficiency.
-Their ability to retain it can be measured through their temperature coefficient.
-For monocrystalline and polycrystalline panels it ranges from -0.3 % to -0.5% per degree after 77.
-For example, if the temperature of your modules rose to 87 degrees, they lose from 3 to 5% of their efficiency.
+For monocrystalline and polycrystalline panels the coefficient ranges from -0.3 % to -0.5% per degree after 77.
+For example, if the temperature of your modules rises to 87 degrees, they lose from 3 to 5% of their efficiency.
 Thin-film panels are more resistant: their temperature coefficient is closer to -0.2%.
 Keep in mind that the temperature of panels installed on the roof is much higher than ambient temperature.
+Read more in the article: “Too much sun: What is temperature coefficient of solar panels”

 Now that you know more about the properties of different types of solar panels, it's easier to answer the question "Which one should I choose?"
 For residential use the best option is usually monocrystalline panels.
 However if you're tight on funds, polycrystalline panels are a fine choice.
 Don't forget that it is possible to save 30% of the installation cost with Federal Solar Tax Credit (read about it in our article).